If you're looking for the best headset to go with your new Xbox Series X in 2023, then you're in the right place!

 It connects directly to your Xbox Series X in seconds and also has Bluetooth for phone calls or music while you play.

-Its ClearCast noise-cancelling microphone is almost legendary for quality and comes in especially handy when playing online too.
+Its ClearCast noise-cancelling microphone is almost legendary for quality and comes in especially handy when playing online with your squad.

 The 20+ hour battery from the headset sure isn't too shabby either!

 Best Official Xbox Series X Headset - Xbox Wireless Headset